yaniv-aknin/fafdata/README.md

 A data engineering toolkit to extract metadata and replays from `api.faforever.com` and load it into a data lake like BigQuery.
 The intention is to reconstruct (part) of the [Forged Alliance Forver](http://faforver.com) database as a public BigQuery dataset.

-The utilities are meant to run in one of two environments / mindsets:

-* As CLI used interactively by a human (i.e., to establish a historic baseline dataset)
-* As webapp invoked on schedule (i.e., to append daily diffs)

 ## The dataset

 Using this toolkit, I've scraped the API and created a dataset of all `game` models and some associated models (`player`, `gamePlayerStats`, `mapVersion`, etc).